ptbrowne/simple-dep-injection/README.md

 ### call

 Execute a function with dependency injection.
-The namespace

-is the container of all the dependencies
+The namespace is the container of all the dependencies.

 ```python
 >>> def a(b): return b*2